evgeny92/spbremont-kvartir/readme.md

 - davejamesmiller/laravel-breadcrumbs - a simple Laravel-style way to create breadcrumbs
 - intervention/image - library providing an easier and expressive way to create, edit, and compose images
-- laravelCollective/html - package for working with htmkl forms
+- laravelCollective/html - package for working with html forms

 <br>